VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Heart (the actual organ)
 * Likes: Their students
 * Dislikes: People that try to date them after being rebuffed
-* Image (?)

 Pollidisiac is the ideal partner for many: attractive, intelligent, funny, and passionate.
 They are fascinated with sexuality, going as far as to get a Ph.
 D in it.

 However, Pollidisiac is actually asexual.
 They work as a researcher at a top-level university, and teach classes on sexuality.
 One of their favorite things is when students come into class on day 1 snickering and joking about the course content, but by the end of the semester can hold mature and respectful conversations about the topic.